 We deliver educational programmes to improve employability and financial literacy, provide life-changing support to people in the most challenging situations and meaningfully engage with our local communities to enable them to thrive and prosper.

 Securing suitable independent accommodation is a significant hurdle for a homeless young person.
-Through rental deposit guarantees and home essentials grants, we are funding practical help to more than 700 homeless young people across the UK who are ready to make that step out of supported services.
-To help them in their new home, young people will also benefit from financial advice and dedicated support to help them build the life skills and confidence they need to lead successful and independent lives.
+Through rental deposit guarantees and home essentials grants, our project gives practical help to young people across the UK who are ready to make that step to live independently.
+To support them in their new home, young people will also benefit from financial advice and dedicated support to help them build the life skills and confidence they need to lead successful and independent lives.

 That’s why our volunteering programme gives our employees up to 31 hours leave each year to take part in voluntary or charitable activities in their local community.
-We aim to encourage more than half of our colleagues to share their skills through volunteering, donating over 26,000 hours each year.
+For the past few years around half of our colleagues have shared their skills through volunteering, donating over 100,000 hours since 2007.

-Employees from all parts of our Group, from branch colleagues to chief officers, get together to provide practical support to local charities and community groups, from redecorating and rejuvenating community areas, hospices and elderly residential homes to supporting the homeless at shelters or soup kitchens.
-They also use their skills to mentor students, help young people prepare for the world of work, befriend isolated older people, or become trustees on the boards of charities or school governors.
+Employees from all parts of our Group, from branch colleagues to chief officers, use their skills to mentor students, help young people improve their financial literacy and prepare for the world of work, befriend isolated older people, or become trustees on the boards of charities or school governors.
+Colleagues also get together to provide practical support to local charities and community groups, from redecorating and rejuvenating community areas, hospices and elderly residential homes to supporting the homeless at shelters or soup kitchens.

-Since it made its first donation in 1999, the Charitable Foundation has made a difference across the UK by donating over £7 million to charities & good causes.Find out more
+Since it made its first donation in 1999, the Charitable Foundation has made a difference across the UK by donating over £7 million to charities & good causes, including over £230,000 to 203 charities in 2017.Find out more

 It enabled Marie Curie Nurses to provide over 57,000 at-home nursing hours to terminally ill people, and their families, across the UK.